NewFormat logo

 it must be available in digitally accessible form.

-on which all content-relevant elements are coded in the correct order
+are coded in the correct order in a machine-readable manner and

-is included for comprehension and targeted navigation.
+and targeted navigation.

 Important.